The History of Black-Jewish Relations in the U.S.

 Discover the complex history of Black-Jewish relations in America, from moments of historic collaboration and solidarity to periods of tension and division.

-• In what ways do Black and Jewish communities have a shared history and how do they relate to one another?
+• In what ways do Black and Jewish communities have a shared history in the U.S., and how have they related to one another over time?

-• What are moments of tensions between Black and Jewish communities and what caused them?
+• What moments of tension have emerged between Black and Jewish communities, and what factors contributed to them?

-• How can Black and Jewish communities work together to create a better society for all?
+• How can Black and Jewish communities build partnerships today to help create a more just and inclusive society for all?

 1. Shared Struggles, Mutual Support: Black and Jewish communities have historically faced discrimination, oppression, and systemic barriers, leading to moments of collaboration and mutual support.